Patriciat87/credit-risk-classification/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

 The purpose of this analysis is to train and assess a model for predicting loan risk.
-The dataset used in this project consists of historical lending data from a peer-to-peer lending platform.
+The dataset used in this project contains information related to loans, specifically including the status of each loan (whether it is a healthy loan or a high-risk loan).
+It consists of historical lending data from a peer-to-peer lending platform.
 It includes variables such as loan amount, interest rate, borrower income, debt-to-income ratio, number of accounts, derogatory marks, total debt, and loan status.

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
+The stages of the machine learning process I went through were loading, processing and splitting data as well as model training and Model evaluation.

-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).
+The methods used were Logisitic Regression and Evaluation Metrics (Confusion Matrix).

 ## Results